 Vasudharani homestay, although named a homestay, is not a very typical one but the concern and service given to you will never feel like you are staying as a guest you are treated as a family.
 Its structure is modern, a 2-storeyed house with marble flooring and modern fixtures.
 There are 4 rooms, all on the upper floor along with a sitting and dining area as well kitchen.
 There is space to park your car in front of the roadside.
-The rooms have big screens from where you can enjoy the entire view of the Teesta valley and surrounding areas.
+The rooms have big screens from where you can enjoy the entire view of the Teesta Valley and surrounding areas.

-The property has well-furnished rooms with attached washroom installed with modern amenities, with vehicle parking facilities on the road in front.
+The property has well-furnished rooms with an attached washroom installed with modern amenities, with vehicle parking facilities on the road in front.

 We serve both vegetarian and non-vegetarian food.
 Mostly egg is served in breakfast or lunch and chicken in dinner with fresh organic vegetables grown in the surrounding villages.